What is a Misdemeanor & How LongDoes It Stay On Your Record?

 Common Defense Strategies for Misdemeanor Charges

-1. Lack of Evidence: One of the most effective defenses is demonstrating that the prosecution does not have sufficient evidence to prove guilt beyond a reasonable doubt.
-This can include challenging the credibility of witnesses or the reliability of physical evidence.
+1. Lack of Evidence: A strong defense is to show the prosecution lacks enough evidence to prove guilt beyond a reasonable doubt.
+This can include questioning the witnesses’ credibility and the evidence’s reliability.

 2. Mistaken Identity: If there is a chance that you were wrongly identified as the perpetrator, this defense can be powerful.
 Providing alibi evidence or witness testimony can support this claim.

-5. Entrapment: If law enforcement induced you to commit a crime that you would not have otherwise committed, you may have grounds for an entrapment defense.
+5. Entrapment: If law enforcement induced you to commit a crime you would not have committed, you may have an entrapment defense.

 6. Insufficient Intent: Some misdemeanors require proof of intent.
 If you can show that there was no intention to commit the offense, it may lead to a dismissal or reduction of charges.